-I work tirelessly with my patients to develop a management approach for their rosacea that helps to suppress flare-ups.
-We do this with a comprehensive foundation of lifestyle, diet and skin care.
+I work tirelessly with my patients to develop a unique management approach for their rosacea that fits their lifestyle and preferences.
+I do this with a comprehensive foundation of lifestyle, diet and skin care.
 I consider this a holistic dermatology approach to rosacea management and treatment - yes, I consider diet and lifestyle choices part of rosacea 'treatment'.

 This holistic approach to treating rosacea isn't the norm.
 I see many patients whose previous physicians managed their rosacea with oral antibiotics alone.

-My bias is that the unintended consequences of chronic oral antibiotics use make them a last resort for rosacea treatment.
+My bias is that the unintended consequences of taking chronic oral antibiotics make this a last resort for rosacea treatment.
 My patients achieve good control of their rosacea with my holistic approach; only my toughest rosacea patients require oral antibiotic treatment to control their skin. - Dermatologist Cynthia Bailey, MD

 My holistic approach to treating rosacea covers a lot of detailed information.
-I’m going to outline my key points for diet and lifestyle in today's 4th post of this Rosacea Blog Series.
+I’m going to outline my key points for diet and lifestyle in this updated 4th post of this Rosacea Blog Series.
 I'm updating each post in 2022.
-Prescription skin care, oral therapy and procedures will be covered tomorrow in my final fifth post of this rosacea series.
+Prescription skin care, oral therapy and procedures will be covered in my final fifth post of this rosacea series.

 Dermatologist’s Natural Remedies for Rosacea

-In addition to a complete supportive skin care regimen and prescription treatments when necessary, I recommend that my rosacea patient change their diet and activities to help fight physiologic inflammation that will in turn help to control their rosacea.
+In addition to a complete supportive skin care regimen, I recommend that my rosacea patients consider changing specific dietary habits and activities to help fight physiologic inflammation that will in turn help to control the skin inflammation of their rosacea.

 What are the top supportive diet recommendations that I give to my rosacea patients?

-My whole foods and predominantly plant-based diet can help rosacea.
-It's the perfect diet for anyone with an inflammatory skin condition.
+A plant-slant whole foods fiber-rich diet is widely agreed by medical professionals as the ideal diet for anyone with an inflammatory health condition.
 We know that a diet like this is anti-inflammatory and will help to control inflammation from many causes.
 It’s a veggie heavy diet that's very similar to the current recommendation from doctors and dietitians for optimal health.

 I also introduce patients to the concept of alkaline physiologic pH shifts in the body from foods.
-The alkaline vs acid concept of foods is controversial, but my experience and opinion is that it matters; the concept is that foods which create a slight alkaline pH shift when you absorb and process them are less inflammatory.
-You can download my free Diet Guide Ebook.
-Or, you can read more about it in my 3 post series which starts with The Alkaline Mediterranean Diet.
-Yes, I know it is controversial.
-It is the diet I strive to live on and it helps all of my inflammatory health issues including rosacea.
-Yes, that is anecdotal, but it is also very real.
+The alkaline/acid concept of foods is controversial, but my experience and opinion is that it matters; the concept is that foods which create a slight alkaline pH shift when you absorb and process them are associated with less physiologic inflammation.

-Freshly ground flax seeds are the most potent plant source of inflammation fighting omega 3 fatty acids to help heal inflammation, including facial redness from rosacea.
+Freshly ground flax seeds are the most potent plant source omega 3 fatty acids to help heal inflammation, including facial redness from rosacea.
 It's easy to add a handful to your food and it's a great overall health booster.
-My post on flax seeds is titled Age Beautifully, Fight Cancer And Prevent Heart Disease By Adding Flax Seeds To Your Diet
+My post on flax seeds is titled Age Beautifully, Fight Cancer and Prevent Heart Disease by Adding Flax Seeds to Your Diet

-The reason I recommend probiotics is because of some inconclusive but interesting scientific observations connecting rosacea and the stomach germ Helicobacter pylori are occasionally linked in the scientific literature.
+The reason I specifically recommend probiotic rich foods is because over the course of my career, rosacea and the stomach germ Helicobacter pylori are occasionally linked in the scientific literature.
 Eating probiotic rich foods regularly may help diminish the presence of this organism in the gastrointestinal track.
 I’ve had so many patients whose rosacea benefited from H. pylori treatment that I think it's a good idea to try to discourage this bacteria by filling your tummy with healthy microbes instead.